 Aranea uses javascript to do form submits.
-This provides AJAX enabled webapps and more control over form submitting logic.
-Each page served with Aranea has associated AraneaPage object:
+The code is sent to the client-side in compressed form.
+The script enables AJAX enabled webapps and provides more control over form submitting logic.
+Each page served by Aranea has associated AraneaPage object: